point-platform/dasher/README.md

 { "Name": "Prancer", "Position": 3 }
 ```

-No value is provided for `HasRedNose` in the message, however the constructor argument includes a default value of `false`.
+No value is provided for `HasRedNose` in the message, however the constructor parameter includes a default value of `false`.
 In such a case, Dasher uses the default value of a field when the field is omitted from the payload.

 ```csharp
 // return new Reindeer("Prancer", 3, false)